StevenBlack/vocab/million-dollar-words.md

 ### nephology
 This is the scientific term for the study of clouds.
 The next time you decide to escape to a field and lie on the grass and find shapes of animals in the clouds, you can say you spent the afternoon studying nephology.
 Pronounced NEFF-OL-OH-JEE.

-### ne plus ultra
-The Latin phrase for the absolute top, the culminating point, the highest degree.
-For an antique-car collector, finding a Tucker in mint condition would be the ne plus ultra.
-It's pronounced NAY PLUSS OOL-TRA.

 ### nepotism